AliElneklawy/OS-project-pintOS/Design documents/project 1.md

 ## Additional Questions

-> Did any ambiguities in the scheduler specification make values in the table uncertain ?
+> Did any ambiguities in the scheduler specification make values in the table uncertain?

 No ambiguities were found since our implementation follows the specs perfectly.

 > How is the way you divided the cost of scheduling between code inside and outside interrupt context likely to affect performance?